SanthoshRaju91/ci-server/README.md

 3. For webhook URL path, provide your CI server running instance eg. http://10.23.45.67:7777/webhook.
 The IP address changes, based on where you are running the ci server project.

+4. Select content-type as application/json from the dropdown.

-4. Provide the secret key.
+5. Provide the secret key.
 Please note this would be you secret key that you would provide as a config for creating the ci server instance.

-5. Select the events which you want the webhook to emit (For the sake of this project, we are only interested in push events)
+6. Select the events which you want the webhook to emit (For the sake of this project, we are only interested in push events)

-6. Save the webhook.
+7. Save the webhook.

 NOTE: If you don't have a server and you are curious to see what this project can do. start the project on you local machine.
 By this we are running the project on localhost:7777/webhook.
 Now you need to expose it to the internet.